AdobeDocs/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/developer-console.md

 ## Developer Console access

-To access and use the Developer Console the following permissions must be given to the developer's Adobe ID:
+To access and use the Developer Console the following permissions must be given to the developer's Adobe ID via [Adobe's Admin Console](https://adminconsole.adobe.com).

+1. Ensure the Adobe Org that has effected Cloud Manger and AEM as a Cloud Service products is active in the Adobe Org switcher.
-+ The developer must be a member of the Cloud Manager Product's __Developer - Cloud Service__ Product Profile.
+1. The developer must be a member of the Cloud Manager Product's __Developer - Cloud Service__ Product Profile.
     + If this membership does not exist, the developer will not be able to log in to Developer Console.
- + The developer must be a member of the AEM Author and Publish service's __AEM Administrators__ Product Profile.
+1. The developer must be a member of the AEM Author and Publish service's __AEM Administrators__ Product Profile.
     + If this membership does not exist, the [status](#status) dumps will timeout with a 401 Unauthorized error.

 ## Pod